vivek893/Sales_insight/README.md

 ## Sales Insights Data Analysis Project

-1. SQL database dump is in db_dump.sql file above.
-Download `Sql_.sql` file to your local computer and import it as per instructions given in the tutorial video
+1. Import "SQL_quary and data.sql" file in Power BI.
+This is SQL file. store in our local system.

 ### Data Analysis Using SQL